 As well as being against the term “padding” and the fact that it implies that I am greasing the wheel or behaving unethically, I also do not approve or condone the practice of using the easy way out by the use a simple 10% slapped on above the final project estimates.
 It is so easy to not have to spend as much time analyzing the risks and their impact but without proper assessment and alignment to risk over the lifecycle of the project what does 10% cover by the time that it is all said and done.
 Not much.

+When it comes to buffer vs padding in project management.
 Another practice pushed upon us by accounting is the fact that contingencies associated with risks can happen at any point in a project and not in a predictable period that will line up with the accounting cycle.
 Contingencies should be assigned, tracked, and monitored within the same period as it is intended to be utilized.
 Whether it ends up being used or not is a matter of record.

-So, for those of you who still use the term “padding” and think that it is okay to slap 10% on an estimate, make sure that you are not working on one of my projects or taking one of my classes.
+In terms of the difference between buffer vs padding in project management, for those of you who still use the term “padding” and think that it is okay to slap 10% on an estimate, make sure that you are not working on one of my projects or taking one of my classes.
 Students in my class get quite the expressive lecture about “padding” and its use within our profession.
 I really wish we would get rid of that term altogether.
 Let’s ban it from the project management lexicon and start using a buffer as a better approach to protecting our project baselines.

 Sylvie Edwards, PMP, MCPM, STDC, CMP, FPMAC has 25 years of project management experience spanning various industries and is the owner of SRE Solutions, catering to clients in need of project management course development, education, project risk management, PMO setup/evaluation or recovery services.
 She has worked with one of the top five consulting firm, where she led projects in the information technology, banking, government, and securities sectors as well as being a manager in the risk management practice.
 Sylvie writes about risk management, communication, and PMO.